raghuio/DevSecOps-Studio/README.md

 ## Credits

-DevSecOps Studio uses some of the ansible roles from [Jeff](https://github.com/geerlingguy)
+DevSecOps Studio uses some of the ansible roles from [Jeff](https://github.com/geerlingguy) Thanks to Mohammed A. Imran @secfigo for all valuable contributions and building the DevSecOps studio lab setup.

 ## Who do I talk to?

-* If you have any questions regarding this repo, please contact Mohammed A. Imran @secfigo and Raghunath G @raghunath24
+* If you have any questions regarding this repo, please contact Raghunath G @raghuio